-Chinese Mobile Payment Systems are more popular than ever.
-When it comes to mobile cash transactions, there is no doubt that China is light-years ahead of other countries.
-In fact, the Middle Kingdom is well on its way to becoming a cashless society.
-In fact, by 2021, 79% of smartphone users in China will be scanning, swiping, and tapping at the point of sale.
+To begin with, when it comes to mobile cash transactions, China is light-years ahead of other countries.
+Actually, the Middle Kingdom is well on its way to becoming a cashless society.
+So much so that by 2021, 79% of smartphone users in China will not use cash anymore.
+They will scan, swipe, and tap at the point of sale – online or offline.

 2. WeChat Pay

 Tencent’s WeChat Pay entered the market almost 10 years later, in 2013.
 As the name tells, it is available through the Chinese social media super-app – WeChat.